nycdepartmentoffinance/onboarding/property_modeling_overview.md

 # Property Modeling Overview

-The property modeling and valuation team at DOF is responsible for modeling the property value of all \~1M residential and commercial properties in the city every year in order to tax the property owners equitably, as property taxes raise \~40% of the city's annual budget .
+The Property Modeling and Valuation team at DOF is responsible for modeling the property value of all \~1M residential and commercial properties in the city every year in order to tax the property owners equitably, as property taxes raise \~40% of the city's annual budget .

 ### Introductory Resources